Holworth/Notes/UniversityEnglish/avoidarguement.md

 But, what the heck, we're adding it anyway, because even if Trump didn't coin it, he definitely put it on the map.

+Just last week, the president surprised some senior aides by announcing tariffs of 25 percent and 10 percent on imports of steel and aluminum, respectively.
+While not shocking in terms of ideology — Trump has been vocally protectionist for decades — he short-circuited the process for announcing such a major policy.
+Senior aides told reporters no announcement was imminent.
+The White House was unable to give details of the proposal, because there none had cleared the complex legal and interagency process that typically precedes a rollout.
+Lawmakers allied with the administration but caught unawares reached out to reporters for any scraps of information about a decision that, critics warn, could trigger a trade war.

 //---------------------------------------------------------